JasonDeacutis/JasonDeacutis.github.io/index.md

 Hopefully soon to be integrated into Alwarren's [ArmA Toolbox](https://www.armaholic.com/page.php?id=20519 "armaholic.com") addon for [Blender](https://www.blender.org/features/).
 {% include image.html alt="Barracks" src="content/CUP/barracks.jpg" link_src="content/CUP/barracks.jpg" %}
 {% include image.html alt="RVMAT Nodes" src="content/CUP/rvmat.jpg" link_src="content/CUP/rvmat.png" %}
 ArmA is not known for being well optimized, but one thing they did get right was the combining of materials into a single "[Multi Material](https://community.bistudio.com/wiki/Multimaterial "bikipedia")".
-This drastically reduces the amount of work the CPU needs to do (drawcalls), especially when there are hundreds of models on screen.
+This can drastically reduce the amount of work the CPU needs to do (drawcalls), especially when there are hundreds of models on screen.
 {% include compare.html a="content\CUP\ATC-multi.jpg" b="content\CUP\ATC-mask.jpg" labelA="Combined" labelB="Mask" pos="0.42" %}

+---

 # Personal Projects